We offer a number of mentoring programmes and provide a safe, confidential environment for individuals to explore work, career and personal issues.

 Women in Ecology Mentoring Scheme

 We have run a mentoring scheme for women in ecology since 2009.
-Mentors provide professional support to mentees with everything from a change of career, applying for grants, moving to a lectureship from post-doctoral research or balancing work with family life.
+Mentors provide professional support to mentees with everything from a change of career, moving to a lectureship from post-doctoral research or balancing work with family life.

 Who can apply?

-Mentees must be women BES members, who have completed a Bachelor’s degree in ecology or related subject.
+Mentees must be women BES members, who have completed a Bachelor’s degree.

 Mentors must be BES members with more than five years work experience in any sector of relevance to ecology.

-For more information on what is expected from mentors and mentees, including training provision please see the Guide to the BES Women in Ecology Mentoring Scheme.
-Please read this short document before you complete your application.
+For more information on what is expected from mentors and mentees, please read the Guide to the BES Women In Ecology Mentoring Scheme

 Feedback from participants